7 min read

 Cyprus offers a favourable tax regime for the distribution of dividends, particularly beneficial for shareholders of Cypriot Companies who are tax residents of Cyprus and have acquired non-dom status.
 More specifically, according to Cypriot Legislation, the dividends received by the shareholder of a Cypriot Company are taxed in the country where she/he is a tax resident.
 In other words, if the shareholder of a Cypriot Company is not a tax resident of Cyprus, then the dividends she/he receives from a Cypriot Company will be taxed exclusively in the country where she/he is a tax resident, while in Cyprus there are no withholding taxes on dividends.

-For more information on how to register as a tax resident of Cyprus and obtain non-dom status, click here.
+For more information, see our guide on how to register as a Cyprus tax resident and obtain non-dom status.

 If the shareholder of the Cyprus Company is a tax resident of Cyprus, then her/his dividends will be taxed in Cyprus.
 The taxation of said dividends in this case differs depending on whether or not said person has acquired non-dom status, as analyzed below: